 Tip of Wonders #06: Today, cooperatives exist in order to protect farmer’s rights against abuse and you can support them by buying fair trade coffee directly from them.
 Good for the soul and good for the taste, just my type of morning of wonders!

-7 Wonderful Things to Do in San Cristobal de las Casas: #07: Go and Chase Waterfalls on Your Way to Palenque Ruins
+Go and Chase Waterfalls on Your Way to the Palenque Mayan Ruins

 Best done as a multi-day trip to Palenque, the waterfalls of Misol Ha (best known as the Predator Waterfalls thanks to the movie) and Agua Azul (Blue Water) are located 4 hours outside of San Cristobal de las Casas and trust me when I say they’re very well-worth the ride.